The 39 Steps (1959 film): Plot

-Coming to the assistance of a nanny who is almost killed during a bungled hit-and-run assassination attempt, Richard Hannay (More) is surprised to find that there is no baby in her pram.
-Curious, he meets her at the Palace Music Hall where she has gone to see the act of Mr Memory (James Hayter).
+Coming to the assistance of a nanny who is almost killed during a bungled hit-and-run assassination attempt, Richard Hannay is surprised to find that there is no baby in her pram.
+Curious, he meets her at the Palace Music Hall where she has gone to see the act of Mr Memory.
 Afterwards, she goes back to Hannay's flat with him, where she reveals that she is a spy working for British Intelligence following a group called "The Thirty-Nine Steps"; all they know about their elusive leader is that he is missing the tip of a finger.
 The Thirty-Nine Steps are in possession of a set of top-secret plans for "Boomerang", a British ballistic missile project that could tip the balance of power in Europe.
 She tells Hannay that she must leave for Scotland immediately, but while Hannay is out of the room, she is killed by two hitmen.

-Fearing he will be accused of her murder, Hannay decides to continue her mission and catches an ex LNER Class A4 hauled train to Scotland from King's Cross railway station, evading the hitmen outside his flat by adopting a milkman disguise.
+Fearing he will be accused of her murder, Hannay decides to continue her mission and catches an ex LNER Class A4 hauled train to Scotland from King's Cross railway station, having evaded the hitmen outside his flat by adopting a milkman disguise.

-During the journey, he has a chance encounter with Miss Fisher (Taina Elg), a netball coach at a boarding school for girls.
+During the journey, he has a chance encounter with Miss Fisher, a netball coach at a boarding school for girls.
 He is forced to pretend they are lovers to avoid the police detectives who boarded at Edinburgh.
 However, Miss Fisher gives him away and Hannay jumps from the stationary train on the Forth Bridge.

-He then meets Percy Baker (Sid James), a helpful ex-convict lorry driver who advises him to stop at "The Gallows", an inn owned by Nelly Lumsden (Brenda de Banzie), who was once imprisoned for practising the occult.
+He then meets Percy Baker, a helpful ex-convict lorry driver who advises him to stop at "The Gallows", an inn owned by Nelly Lumsden, who was once imprisoned for practising the occult.
 She helps him pass the police patrols by disguising him in a cycle party (Freewheelers of Clackmannan) she is accommodating and creating a diversion with her husband.